 Transaction charge: The transaction charge is a small fee AMCs are allowed to charge investors at the time of making an investment.
 This fee is Rs.
 150 for first-timers, in case you invest over Rs.
 10,000, but is Rs.
 100 if you’re an existing investor.
 If you invest less than Rs.
 10,000, there is no transaction charge.
 You’re probably wondering, though, what if I invest in a Systematic Investment Plan?
 Well, if you’ve invested more than Rs.
 10,000, a charge of Rs.
 100 is applied equally (Rs.
 25 x 4) during your second, third, fourth and fifth installments.
 In case you’re wondering if this is the ‘entry load’, this isn’t; instead, it’s a cheap replacement.
 You see, SEBI used to allow AMCs to charge an entry load of up to 2.25% until they banned the practice in August 2009!

 Exit Load: Think of exit loads as penalties for ‘early redemption’.
 This applies to all mutual funds, with the exception of liquid funds (where the whole point of investment is the flexibility of exit).
-So, how do exit loads work.
-Let’s say your mutual fund has an NAV of Rs.
+So, how do exit loads work?
+Let’s say your mutual fund has a NAV of Rs.
 100 and the exit load is 1%.
 If you redeem Rs.
 100,000, you will receive Rs.
 99,000.
 The remaining Rs.
 1000 is the exit load.
 The exit load is meant to deter early withdrawal, as mutual funds (particularly equity mutual funds) are long-term investments.
-Exit loads are typically between 1% and 3%, and apply to investments with a duration of less than one year.
+Exit loads are typically between 1% and 3% and apply to investments with a duration of less than one year.

 One thing to remember here is that there are exit loads on every SIP installment, too.
 So, let’s say you’ve had a SIP of Rs.
 10,000 going out of your account for the past 12 months, but now wish to withdraw all your money because the market is doing well.
 You will be charged an exit load on all but your first SIP.
 Why?
 Because the other 11 installments were for less than one year.

 Well, there are always some small incidental charges.
-For example, if you’re putting your money in exchange-traded funds, you’ll need a demat account; some brokers and distributors also require you to open a demat account (if you’re interested in a completely paperless experience, try out our app, Jama).
+For example, if you’re putting your money in exchange-traded funds, you’ll need a Demat account; some brokers and distributors also require you to open a Demat account (if you’re interested in a completely paperless experience, try out our app, Jama).
 There is also a security transaction tax, but this is a minor cost, and not applicable to debt and debt-oriented schemes.

 You surely shouldn’t pick a fund based exclusively on its cost (‘How to pick a mutual fund’).
 Would you be stuck with a losing scheme simply because it has a low TER?
 Certainly not.
-Lower costs are an indication of the operational efficiency of an AMC, but don’t provide any insight into potential returns.
+Lower costs are an indication of the operational efficiency of an AMC but don’t provide any insight into potential returns.
 Go instead for schemes that offer good returns, after TER.
 And whatever you do, invest only in direct plans.

 If you are in the know of things, you might have switched your mutual fund portfolios from regular plans to…